Last Updated on March 31, 2020 by Paroma

 Texas is mostly associated with meat, meat and more meat with its BBQ being the showstopper, but there is so much more to Austin than just that.
 Austin is a thriving foodie mecca with local chefs providing their own spin on seasonal produce and coming up with dishes that reflect seasonal produce and are true to the geography and weather of the place (hot and humid and bursting with flavor).
 I have written an entire post on where to eat in Austin if you dare to look beyond the BBQ and I hope you can include these in your Austin itinerary for 3 days.

 Where to stay in Austin (updated as of 2020)

 Having visited Austin twice, I highly recommend staying close to downtown since it is central to everything and is within walkable distance to the Capitol.
 On our first visit, we stayed in a quiet neighborhood right next to graffiti park using Airbnb and there are many reasonable options in Austin that will not break the bank.
 I have also been to Austin on business and stayed at Hyatt Place Austin Downtown which boasts of an excellent location and has spacious rooms, gym, pool and provides airport transportation.
 For those not looking for either of these experiences but something more unique, I recommend Brava House, a beautiful 19th century Victorian home converted to a B&B, a stone’s throw from the famous Josephine House restaurant.

 Three days in Austin: best time to visit

 Austin has very hot and humid weather for the most part of the year.
 We visited end of September and the mercury was in the upper 90s with humidity draining our lives off!
 The best time to visit is undoubtedly in winter from November-March with cooler, drier weather.

-This ends my travelogue of best things to do in Austin during our three day visit.
+This ends my travelogue of best things to do during three days in Austin.
 I hope you enjoyed reading this post!
 Do share your experiences with me and if you have already been there, let me know if there is something else that I need to add to this list.